 Michelle Engeler is a postdoctoral researcher in the SNSF project Construire son Avenir at the Center for African Studies Basel and a senior lecturer at the Institute of Social Anthropology at the University of Basel.
 Her research is focused on youth, migration and political transformation processes in West Africa.

-Olivier Girardin, Director of the Fondation Rurale Interjurassienne, is an expert for agricultural systems.
+Olivier Girardin is an expert for agricultural systems.
+He is currently Director of the Fondation Rurale Interjurassienne and Chair of the Fédération Intejurassienne de Coopération et de Développement.
 He did his PhD at ETH Zürich, Switzerland, and was a post doctoral fellow at the International Institute of Tropical Agriculture in Ibadan, Nigeria.
 From 1998 to 2004, he was Director of the Centre Suisse de Recherches Scientifiques in Côte d'Ivoire.

 Laurent Goetschel is Director of the Swiss Peace Foundation (swisspeace) and Professor of political science at the Europa Institute, University of Basel.
 His main research interests are in foreign policy analysis and peace and conflict studies.